jimtng/openhab2-addons/bundles/org.openhab.binding.matter/README.md

 A **bridge** is a special type of node that connects non-Matter devices to a Matter network, effectively translating between protocols.
 Bridges allow legacy devices to be controlled via the Matter standard.

+openHAB fully supports connecting to Matter bridges.
+In addition, openHAB has experimental support for running its own Matter bridge service, exposing openHAB items as Matter endpoints to 3rd party systems.
+See [Matter Bridge](#Matter-Bridge) for information on running a Bridge server.

 **Example:**
 - A bridge that connects Zigbee or Z-Wave devices, making them accessible within a Matter ecosystem.
 The Ikea Dirigera and Philips Hue Bridge both act as matter bridges and are supported in openHAB.